July Fourth hot dog eating contest men's competition won by Joey Chestnut with 62 hot dogs and buns

 Asked about the weather delay after the win, Chestnut said it was "a roller coaster, emotionally," and that "everybody got messed up" by the wait.

-He was hoping to break his 2021 record.
+He was hoping to break his 2021 record but instead came just shy of the 63 hot dogs and buns he gulped down last year.
 "It didn't come together," he said, but he still felt great.

 "I got leftover room, so I'm going to be having some beers later," Chestnut said.